WallarooLabs/wally/documentation/content/operators-manual/resilience-data-redundancy.md

 * participate in the Chandy-Lamport snapshot algorithm's recovery procedure to, which rolls back the global cluster state to a well-defined state, and

-* reconfigure local state computation actors to restore the app's user-specified Python/Go/Pony data structures to match the global cluster state snapshot
+* reconfigure local state computation actors to restore the app's user-specified Pony data structures to match the global cluster state snapshot

 ## Loss of the resilience data directory -> crash recovery is impossible